seleniadelgado/monty/README.md

 - Sub - subtracts the top element of the stack from the second top element of the stack.
 #### Task 7.
 - Div - divides the second top element of the stack by the top element of the stack.
+#### Task 8.
+- Mul - multiplies the second top element of the stack with the top element of the stack.
+#### Task 9.
+- Mod - computes the rest of the division of the second top element of the stack by the top element of the stack.